tomkimpson/minimal-mistakes/interests/index.md

   feature:
 ---

-Any non-academic research I refer to as projects.
 My current main interests are

 * __Machine Learning__.
 ML refers to teaching a computer to learn concepts without being explicitly programmed.
 The Quora post ["How do I learn machine learning"](https://www.quora.com/How-do-I-learn-machine-learning-1) is an excellent resource, with over 100 answers.
 For the background theory, Andrew Ng's Stanford course is widely praised and [available free](https://www.coursera.org/learn/machine-learning) on Coursera.
 Jason Brownlee also has a nice [collection of resources](http://machinelearningmastery.com/self-study-guide-to-machine-learning/) for progression from Beginner to Advanced.